Desperate Housewives

-Desperate Housewives is an American comedy-drama mystery television series created by Marc Cherry and produced by ABC Studios and Cherry Productions.
+Desperate Housewives is an American mystery comedy-drama television series created by Marc Cherry, and produced by ABC Studios and Cherry Productions.
 It aired for eight seasons on ABC from October 3, 2004, until May 13, 2012, for a total of 180 episodes.
 Executive producer Marc Cherry served as showrunner.
 Other executive producers since the fourth season included Bob Daily, George W. Perkins, John Pardee, Joey Murphy, David Grossman, and Larry Shaw.

-Set on Wisteria Lane, a street in the fictional town of Fairview in the fictional Eagle State, Desperate Housewives follows the lives of a group of women as seen through the eyes of their friend and neighbor who took her life by suicide in the pilot episode.
-The storyline covers fifteen years of the women's lives over eight seasons, set between the years 2004–2008, and later 2013–2018 (the storyline includes a five-year jump in time, as well as flashbacks and flashforwards ranging from the 1980s to the 2020s).
-They work through domestic struggles and family life, while facing the secrets, crimes, and mysteries hidden behind the doors of their—on the surface—beautiful and seemingly perfect suburban neighborhood.
+Set on Wisteria Lane, a street in the fictional town of Fairview in the fictional Eagle State, Desperate Housewives follows the lives of a group of women as seen through the eyes of their friend and neighbor who commits suicide in the pilot episode.
+The series covers fifteen years of the women's lives, which includes a five-year timeline jump in the series' narrative.
+The women work through domestic struggles and family life, while being faced with the secrets, crimes, and mysteries hidden behind the doors of their on-the-surface—beautiful, and seemingly perfect, suburban neighborhood.

 The series features an ensemble cast, headed by Teri Hatcher as Susan Mayer, Felicity Huffman as Lynette Scavo, Marcia Cross as Bree Van de Kamp, and Eva Longoria as Gabrielle Solis.
 The supporting cast included Nicollette Sheridan as Edie Britt, Dana Delany as Katherine Mayfair, and Vanessa Williams as Renee Perry.
 Brenda Strong narrates the series as the late Mary Alice Young, appearing sporadically in flashbacks or dream sequences.

 Desperate Housewives was well received by viewers and critics alike, receiving many accolades.
 It won multiple Primetime Emmy, Golden Globe and Screen Actors Guild Awards.
 From the 2004–05 through the 2008–09 television seasons, its first five seasons were rated amongst the top ten most-watched series.
+And it remained in the top 10 for the key 18–49 demographic into its 6th season through the 2009–10 television season.
 In 2007, it was reported to be the most popular show in its demographic worldwide, with an audience of approximately 120 million and was also reported as the third-most-watched television series in a study of ratings in twenty countries.
 In 2012, it remained the most-watched comedy series internationally based on data from Eurodata TV Worldwide, which measured ratings across five continents; it has held this position since 2006.
 Moreover, it was the third-highest revenue-earning series for 2010, with $2.74 million per half an hour.
 The show was ranked at number fifty-six on Entertainment Weekly's "New TV Classics" list.

 In August 2011, it was confirmed that the eighth season of Desperate Housewives would be the show's last; the series finale aired on May 13, 2012.
-By the end of the series, it had surpassed Charmed with the most episodes in an hour-long television series featuring all female leads.
+By the end of the series, it had surpassed Charmed with the most episodes in an hour-long television series featuring all-female leads.